-BMS acknowledges that while the due diligence process described above are strong components of sustainability risk management, they are not capable of identifying all sustainability risks, nor all opportunities, applicable to each Sub-Investment Manager's investment process.
+BMS acknowledges that while the due diligence process described above are strong components of sustainability risk management, they are not capable of identifying all sustainability risks, nor all opportunities, applicable to each investment team's investment process.

 The due diligence process allows BMS to identify exposure to companies that i) have material adverse impacts on sustainability factors, ii) are involved in controversial or unsustainable activities, iii) can be viewed to be poorly governed (and as such at higher risk of being neglectful of the impact of their operations, and therefore potentially more likely to be subject to other types of poor or unethical business conduct).
-However, given the diversification of the Sub-Investment Managers' investment strategies in terms of asset classes and markets traded, sustainability risks and opportunities are of great variety and each Sub-Investment Manager is therefore expected to adopt an RI Policy tailored to their specific investment strategy, including outlining how sustainability risks are integrated in its investment decision making process.
+However, given the diversification of the investment strategies in terms of asset classes and markets traded, sustainability risks and opportunities are of great variety and each investment team is therefore expected to adopt an RI Policy tailored to their specific investment decision making process.

-Given the diversified portfolios of BMS Master, BMS 2xL and BMS UCITS and that each Sub-Investment Manager considers sustainability risks in its investment decision process, BMS assesses the likely negative impact of sustainability risks to be low for the BMS Funds and BMS UCITS as well as for the investment strategies they allocate to.
+Given the diversified portfolios of BMS Master, BMS 2xL and BMS UCITS and that each investment team consider sustainability risks in its investment decision process, BMS assesses the likely negative impact of sustainability risks to be low for the BMS Funds and BMS UCITS as well as for the investment strategies that they allocate to.